zimivanende/BoomiFlow-SearchFilterTable/README.md

 "iso"       shows date & time in ISO format
 "utc"       shows date & time in UTC format
 "year"      shows only the year element

+Setting "timeZone" to false will display dates without the locale conversion, they will be absolute.

 For "lookup" you are providing a value to display text conversion set.
 The actual column's value will be compared to the key and if found replaced with the corresponding value.